fpsvogel/fpsvogel.com/src/_posts/2025-02-10-favorite-apps-on-macos-linux-windows-ios-android.md

 ---
 title: How I use MacOS, Linux, Windows, iOS, Android
 subtitle: my favorite apps and extensions
-description: My favorite apps across major operating systems, or how I use my computer and phone regardless of OS, including tools for keyboard shortcuts and navigability.
+description: My favorite apps across operating systems; or, how I use a MacBook, PC, iPhone, and Samsung Galaxy similarly, including keyboard shortcuts and navigability.
 ---

 - [Prelude: peripherals](#prelude-peripherals)